CalyxOS/gitlab-oss/README.md

 ## Here's how to apply

 1. Create a gitlab.com account for your open source project: https://gitlab.com/users/sign_in
-1. Edit this file and add an entry to the [Open source projects using GitLab Ultimat or Gold](#open-source-projects-using-gitlab-ultimate-or-gold) section at the bottom of this page:
+1. Edit this file and add an entry to the [Open source projects using GitLab Ultimat or Gold](#open-source-projects-using-gitlab-ultimate-or-gold) section at the bottom of this page (all lines required):

      ```
      ### Project name